ftorkler/x11-overlay/README.md

 usage: overlay [OPTIONS] <INPUT_FILE>

 OPTIONS:
-  -d <percent>        how much the window dims on mouse over; defaults to '75'% -e <pixel>          screen edge spacing in pixels; defaults to '0' -h                  prints this help text
+  -c <file>           file path to read configuration from -d <percent>        how much the window dims on mouse over; defaults to '75'% -e <pixel>          screen edge spacing in pixels; defaults to '0' -h                  prints this help text